Health & Wellbeing

 There are a few reasons why your dog might compulsively lick their paws, and it can become a serious and painful problem if the paw is licked so much that it becomes an open wound, which can lead to an infection.

-Here are five common reasons behind obsessive paw licking:
+Here are five common reasons that explain obsessive paw licking:

 2. Bacterial or yeast infections